Lykuid/sample-eb-project/blog.md

 At Lykuid we needed a mechanism to ingest customer data.
 It had to provide high availability and complete isolation, so customers are not impacted by possible downtime, service upgrades, or bugs introduced from other components.
-For this we need an isolated service which is simple and robust.
+This requires an isolated service which would be simple and robust.

 We also needed predictable response times and minimal resource constraints.
 The platform needed to support high concurrency without requiring a large thread or worker pool.
 In order to do this we needed an application where all IO is asynchronous.